Pazhanji: Economy

 Pazhanji is well known for its areca nut market and Pazhanji Palli / Pazhanji Church.
 The market is a hub for areca nut merchants from Monday through Saturday.
 This is where local areca nut (അടയ്ക്ക) sellers sell their product to authorised areca nut merchants.
 Buyers and sellers execute trade transactions by auction.
 Daily operations commence at 8 am and continue until 10:30 am.

 The place is located in the Kattakambal Gram Panchayath.

 Transportation

+Pazhanji is located approximately 32 kilometres from Trichur city.
 Trichur or Guruvayur Railway Station or Nedumbasseri International Airport is connected to reach Pazhanji [approximately 80 km from Cochin].
 From the railway station/airport a road connects Kunnamkulam and then reaches Pazhanji.

 Pazhanji Church

 Pazhanji Church officially known as St. Mary's Orthodox Cathedral, Pazhanji or Pazhanji Cathedral is a Malankara Orthodox Syrian Church situated at Pazhanji near Kunnamkulam in Thrissur District of Kerala, India.